 The holidays are all about spending time with the ones we love the most.
 But with that, they can also involve drinking or partying more than usual.
 Although the holidays are considered to be the happiest time of the year, it is important to be educated about the consequences of having too much fun.
 By that, we mean what happens when one is under the influence and driving.
 Being that the DUI statistics increase every year around the holidays, we want you to avoid one at all costs.

 27 people die each day of December due to drunk driving.
 In Arizona alone, this past Thanksgiving, 420 people were arrested for DUI.
 Even worse, the holiday season accounts for 40% of the year’s traffic deaths.
 These statistics are terrifying and need to go down.
 Don’t let your Holiday intoxication ruin the most joyful time of the year due to getting behind the wheel.
-Your safety is the most important thing to us, so here are 3 ways to avoid a DUI during the holidays.
+Your safety is the most important thing for us.

 If you or someone is under the influence, ride-sharing is the safest and smartest option.
 Ride-sharing makes it so easy you don’t even need to put a finger on the wheel – they do it all.
 Even if it means leaving your car somewhere and getting it the next day, it’s worth it.
 Companies like Uber and Lyft make it so convenient and affordable that there is really no excuse to drunk drive.
 The great thing is they are usually so accessible they can arrive in a matter of minutes.
 They will take you to your exact location, and you will be happy you didn’t risk your life.
 You even have the option to split the cost of the ride with family or friends making it even more affordable.
 All in all, if you feel like you or someone you know is dangerous to drive, call rideshare.
 You will always regret it if you or someone you loved got behind the wheel and something happened.
 Don’t take the risk, call a ride-share.